-The Metropolitan Council defines Areas of Concentrated Poverty (ACPs) as census tracts where 40% or more of the residents have family or individual incomes that are less than 185% of the federal poverty threshold.
+Areas of Concentrated Poverty (ACPs) are census tracts where 40% or more of the residents have family or individual incomes that are less than 185% of the federal poverty threshold.
 Data are also controlled to remove tracts with high proportions of college students who are not in poverty.
-To identify areas where people of color experience the
+To identify areas where people of color experience the most exposure to concentrated poverty, the map further differentiates Areas of Concentrated Poverty where 50% or more of the residents are people of color (ACP5Os, shown here).